-- Scholastic Standing: Only students who have obtained an academic average of (2)at least 7.0 in the preceding 60 are considered for admission. - Medical College Admission Test: All applicants must take the MCAT.
-This test (3) is held in spring and fall of each year in various test centres.
-In Edmonton it is conducted by Examinations and Timetabling, Registrar's Office.
+- (2) Scholastic Standing: Only students who have obtained an academic average of at least 7.0 in the preceding Œ60 are considered for admission. - (3) Medical College Admission Test: All applicants must take the revised (1991) MCAT.
+Scores from MCATs written before 1991 will not be accepted.
+This test is conducted in Edmonton and in other test centres by the Examinations and Timetabling Division of the Registrar's Office in the spring and fall of each year.
 An application to take this test must be sent directly to the American College Testing Program.
-The applicant must direct the American College Testing Program, which scores the MCAT, to forward results directly to the Faculty of Medicine and Dentistry, or alternatively must deliver the results by mail or in person to the Faculty of

-Medicine and Dentistry by the deadline in §12.
-The Faculty will not accept the MCAT written in the spring of the year before admission.
-All applicants must write the MCAT before making application to the program.

-- (4) Interview, Essay, and Letters of Reference: Qualified applicants must present themselves for a personal interview.
-Closed letters of reference and an essay are required.
-Failure to provide these by the deadline in §12 may result in closure of the applicant's file. - Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
+Applicants seeking admission, after only two or three years of full-time study, may write the MCAT in the spring before admission.
+The applicant must direct the American College Testing Program, which scores the MCAT, to forward results directly to the Faculty of Medicine and Oral Health Sciences, or alternatively must deliver the results by mail or in person to the Faculty of Medicine and Oral Health Sciences by the deadline in §12. - (4) Interview, Autobiographical Essay, and Letters of Reference: Qualified applicants must present themselves for a personal interview.
+Closed letters of reference and an autobiographical essay are required.
+Failure to provide these by the deadline in §12 may result in closure of the applicant's file. - (5) Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
 (See §13.3.2.) - (6) Personal Requirements: While admission to the MD program is based mainly on academic performance, lack of essential personal qualities in an applicant may be deemed sufficient cause for refusal of admission.
-There is no discrimination with respect to the applicant's sex or age in the selection process. - 7) Selection Factors: Selection of students for admission to the MD program follows guidelines established by the Board of Governors of the University of Alberta, General Faculties Council, and the Faculty Council of the Faculty of Medicine.
-Selection is the responsibility of a standing committee of Faculty Council, the Committee on Admissions. - Selection factors will consist of the academic average; the prerequisite average; the MCAT; and non-academic materials (interview, letters of reference, essay).
-An admission or readmission decision is normally valid only for the Fall/ Winter or term for which it is approved. - (8) Medical Examination: See §93.2.4(13) for regulations concerning medical eximination. - (9) Deposit: Applicants are advised of the decision of the Admissions Committee in the spring.
-Successful applicants, on accepting a place in the first-year class, must send a nonrefundable tuition deposit to the Comptroller of the University of Alberta.
-This deposit is credited to tuition fees when the student registers.
-Should a candidate withdraw after accepting a position, this deposit is forfeited. - (10) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
-Documentation includes photos and the College of Physicians and Surgeons form.
+There is no discrimination with respect to the applicant's sex or age in the selection process. - (7) Selection Factors: Selection of students for admission to the MD program follows guidelines established by the Board of Governors of the University of Alberta, General Faculties Council, and the Faculty Council of the Faculty of Medicine.
+Selection is the responsibility of a standing committee of Faculty Council, the Committee on Admissions.

+Selection factors will consist of the academic average; the overall average from the current year of study will not be considered for applicants presenting three of more years of completed work; the prerequisite average; the MCAT; and non-academic materials (interview, letters of reference, autobiographical essay).

+An admission or readmission decision is normally valid only for the session or term for which it is approved.